 A couple of take-aways from this study:

-First, there is an effect from glyphosate on acetylcholinesterase levels, especially at higher exposure levels.
+First, there is an effect of glyphosate on acetylcholinesterase levels, especially at higher exposure levels.
 This isn’t necessarily a big problem for most people, but it is interesting.
 Most of the EPA information says that glyphosate passes through people without being metabolized — which apparently isn’t accurate for everyone.

 Second, the urinary glyphosate metabolite levels of these Chinese glyphosate manufacturer workers were not extraordinarily high.
 A recent study of children in Mexico showed similar average concentrations to that of the Chinese workers.[ref]